je2dz/Azure-SOC/README.md

 ## Utilizing NIST 800.61r2 Computer Incident Handling Guide

-For each simulated attack I then practiced incident responses following NIST SP 800-61 r2.
+For each simulated attacks I then practiced incident responses following NIST SP 800-61 r2.

 ![NIST 800.61](https://i.imgur.com/6PTG7c0l.png)

-One such event was the detection of malware on a workstation.
 Each organization will have policies related to incident response and should be followed.
+This event is just a walkthrough for possible actions to take in the detection of malware on a workstation.

 #### Preparation